-NACSW nose work events strive to be a safe, fun, and fair way to enjoy the competition experience for dogs and handlers.
+NACSW Trials strive to be a safe, fun, and fair way to enjoy the competition experience for dogs and handlers.
 Building awareness of safe practices is directly related to the NACSW mission.
 An educated, proactive membership is one of the best ways to keep the trial environment safe, fun, and fair for all competitors.

-For more information regarding parking lot rules and etiquette at an NACSW event, refer to the trial rule book.
+For more information regarding parking lot rules and etiquette at NACSW Trials, refer to the trial rule book.

-Whether you're new to NACSW competition events or you're a seasoned competitor, these photos along with staying current on the posted rules will ensure that we're all doing our part to keep NACSW competition events safe, fun, and fair.
+Whether you are new to NACSW Trials or you are a seasoned competitor, these photos along with staying current on the posted rules will ensure that we are all doing our part to keep NACSW Trials safe, fun, and fair.

 Do keep your dog properly secured in a vehicle, crate, or pen: